 Health promotion in schools is an effective way to transfer knowledge to children and could potentially improve eye care outcomes, according to a recent study in Vietnam.

-Brien Holden Vision Institute researchers found that knowledge of childhood eye diseases and activities that could cause eye problems improved significantly, and an increased number of children having an eye examination and receiving spectacles, following health promotion activities at schools in the Bà Rịa-Vũng Tàu (BRVT) province.
+Researchers from Brien Holden Vision Institute and Ba Ria -Vung Tau Provincial Eye Centre in Vietnam, found that knowledge of childhood eye diseases and activities that could cause eye problems improved significantly, and an increased number of children having an eye examination and receiving spectacles, following health promotion activities at schools in the Bà Rịa-Vũng Tàu (BRVT) province.

 Around two-thirds of children in BRVT with vision impairment have never received spectacles or do not wear them.
 Generally, school eye care programs have largely focused on vision screening, refractive error correction, spectacle wearing compliance and prevention of trachoma and Vitamin A deficiency.
 Yet it has been suggested that eye health ‘literacy’ is critical to ensuring ongoing utilisation of eye care services and spectacle wear compliance.